hpc-workshops/llnl-maestro-workflows/episodes/03-maestro-and-mpi.md

 :::

 Now it's time to start getting back to our real workflow.
-We can execute a command on the cluster, but what about executing the MPI application we are interested in?
+We can execute a command on the cluster, but how do we effectively leverage cluster resources and actually run in parallel?
+In this episode, we'll learn how to execute an application that can be run in parallel.

 Our application is called `amdahl` and is available in the python virtual environment we're already using for `maestro`.
 Check that you have access to this binary by running `which amdahl` at the command line.
 You should see something like